Bafy78/dithering-in-octahedral/project_plan.md

 # Perceptual Efficiency of Jacobian-Weighted Dithering on Octahedral-Encoded Normal Maps

 ## Objective
-To determine the optimal combination of vector encoding scheme (Cartesian vs. Octahedral) and dithering algorithm (Blue Noise vs. IGN) for maximizing perceptual quality (SSIM/FLIP) within strict G-Buffer Bit Budgets, focusing specifically on static frame reconstruction accuracy rather than temporal stability.
+To determine the optimal combination of vector encoding scheme (Cartesian vs. Octahedral) and dithering algorithm (Bayer vs Blue Noise vs. IGN) for maximizing perceptual quality (SSIM/FLIP) within strict G-Buffer Bit Budgets, focusing specifically on static frame reconstruction accuracy rather than temporal stability.

 Specifically, this paper aims to validate if **12-bit Octahedral encoding with Distortion-Weighted dithering** can replace standard 16-bit Cartesian encoding (RG8).
-We aim to compare an Analytical Jacobian weighting strategy against a Heuristic approximation to determine if the computational cost of exact derivatives is necessary to prevent "sparkling" artifacts, or if a low-ALU proxy suffices.
+This study compares an Analytical Jacobian weighting strategy against a Heuristic approximation to determine if the computational cost of exact derivatives is necessary to mitigate high-frequency aliasing artifacts, or if a low-ALU proxy suffices.
 We aim to prove that modulating noise amplitude based on geometric distortion allows us to free up 4 bits of memory per pixel without visible degradation in specular highlights.

 ## Context & Terms
-* **Normal Map:** A texture determining surface angle.
+* **Normal Map:** A texture encoding surface normal vectors for lighting calculations.
 * **G-Buffer Quantization:** The process of packing geometric data into low-bit-depth containers to save memory bandwidth.
 * **Octahedral Encoding:** A method of mapping a 3D unit sphere onto a 2D square grid.
 It is area-preserving but introduces variable geometric distortion (non-uniform density) at the poles.
-* **Dithering:** Injecting noise prior to quantization to convert "banding artifacts" into "fuzz."
+* **Dithering:** Injecting noise prior to quantization to convert low-frequency quantization banding into high-frequency noise.
 * **Adaptive Dithering Weighting**: A technique where noise amplitude is scaled inversely to geometric distortion.
 We investigate two sub-types:
     * **Analytical Jacobian**: Scaling based on the precise partial derivatives of the projection function.
     * **Heuristic Proxy**: Scaling based on surface normal components (e.g., ∣N.z∣) to approximate distortion zones with minimal ALU overhead.